· Ivelin Kozarev · Sales Strategy · 6 min read

 1. Infinite practice without manager time

 New hire struggling with price objections?
-They can practice 10 different scenarios before tomorrow’s coaching session.
+They practice 10 different scenarios before tomorrow’s coaching session.
 Seasoned rep preparing for a new vertical?
 They can drill industry-specific openings without waiting for their manager’s calendar to open up.

 2. Consistent quality across all reps and clients